TENZ Wednesday Webinar Series

 See our PLD webinar Digital tools for science learning – it introduces easy-to-use digital tools that can engage learners in real-time data collection.

-Kiwrious Science Experience – fostering NoS in the classroom is a Curious Minds-funded project that enables students to use sensors to collect, analyse and interpret data.
+Kiwrious Science Experience – fostering NoS in the classroom was a Curious Minds-funded project that enabled students to use sensors to collect, analyse and interpret data.

 In the Connected article Lighting the sky with Raspberry Pi discover how students created a digital light display for Matariki using Raspberry Pi computers.